GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
+> ### The cleaner and nicer the program, the faster it's going to run.
+And if it doesn't, it'll be easy to make it fast.
 >
-> ~ *John von Neumann*
+> ~ *Joshua Bloch*

 ---
 ## 🏎 Quick Facts